 CenturyLink offers reliable internet service with bundle options based on your business needs.
 You can bundle phone, TV and even cloud applications to your internet service.
 This will not only save you money but also provide your business with all of its technology needs.
 Popular business phone features include voicemail, call forwarding, auto-attendant, and more.

-Packages range from $65 to $90 per month for DSL internet with speeds up to 140 Mbps depending on your service area.
+Packages range from $49 to $65 per month for DSL internet with speeds up to 140 Mbps depending on your service area.
 There is also no annual contract, no deposit, and no credit check required.
 You can prepay your monthly bill online with a credit or debit card and cancel anytime.

 7. Frontier: Best cheap internet provider

 Frontier provides DSL internet at an affordable price and no-frills contracts.
 The service is available in 35 states that include rural and suburban markets with California, Florida, and Connecticut leading the current coverage.
 Frontier also offers Fios coverage from Verizon which is available in most suburban cities.

-Plans start as low as $28 a month with max speeds at 6 Mbps.
+Plans start as low as $50 a month with max speeds at 100 Mbps.
 This is perfect for single-user homes and light internet browsing.
-Plans go from basic broadband from 12 Mbps up to Fios internet up to 940 Mbps.
+Plans go up to Fios internet with up to 940 Mbps.
 You can also bundle Frontier with TV and voice plans to save even more on your monthly bill.

 The best part about Frontier is that there's no required contract with their plans.
 This allows you to cancel at any time without any hefty fees.
 If you do decide to stay with Frontier, you can opt for a two-year price lock guarantee, which means the monthly cost will remain the same for 24 months.

 8. Cox Internet: Best for customer service

+An increasingly large number of Americans are turning to Cox.
 Cox claims to offer the nation's largest WiFi network with over 650,000 hotspots available for customers.
-Cox Communications is available in 15 states with Las Vegas, Phoenix and Oklahoma City amounting to the largest cities with extensive coverage.
+On our current ranking, Cox enters near the bottom because it's only available in 15 states with Las Vegas, Phoenix and Oklahoma City amounting to the largest cities with extensive coverage.